thedarkwriter/courseware-lms-content/courses/published/get_hiera_4.md

 </pre>

-Since you can't log in to the actual machines, you can test out Hiera's response to different certnames by passing in "certname" as a variable to the `hiera` command line tool:
+Since you can't log in to the actual machines, you can test out Hiera's response to different hostnames by passing in `clientcert` as a variable to the `hiera` command line tool:
 <pre>
-hiera message certname=jane.puppetlabs.vm
+hiera message clientcert=jane.puppetlabs.vm
 </pre>

 This isn't limited to a single directory, you can have multiple subdirectories.
 You can even use have more complex levels of the hierarchy.
-For example, if you have multiple datacenters each with a development and production environment, you could use a custom fact of "datacenter" to have something like this:
+For example, if you have multiple datacenters each with a `development` and `production` environment, you could use a custom fact of `datacenter` to have something like this:
 <pre>
 ---
 :backends: "yaml"